Feedbacks and Actions

 Binary Type

-When set you can specify if this handler only reacts on a down press (ActDown) or only on a release (ActUp).
-When not set it will fire in both cases
+Specify whether this handler reacts only on a down press (ActDown) or only on release (ActUp).
+If not set, it will fire in both cases.

-When mapped to a 4 way button or encoder you can use this setting to filter for a specific event, like only pressing up
+When mapped to a Four-Way button or encoder, use this setting to filter for a specific event, like pressing only up.

 Set Mode

-Cycle up through the available options and continue at the start weh going over the maximum
+Cycle up through the available options and continue at the start when going over the maximum. -

-Sequence allows you to set several values after each other, even for different parameters.
-You can even specify a different parameter on each step.
-Simply choose sequence and add several steps
+Sequence allows you to set several values in sequence, even for different parameters.
+You can specify a different parameter at each step.
+Choose sequence and add several steps. -

 Set Values